 - a.
-In accordance with the provisions of Standing Order No.6 (j) (xvii) the Council shall at its Annual General Meeting only receive such nominations to the title of "Honorary Townsperson". - b.
+The Council shall only receive such nominations to the title of Honorary Townsperson at its May Ordinary Meeting. - b.
 Any such nominations shall stand adjourned for consideration at the next ordinary meeting of the Council. - c.
-The Council may decide not to make any such appointment in any year but in any event shall not make more than two appointments per year.
+The Council may decide not to make any such appointment in any year, but in any event, shall not make more than two appointments per year,